How can the vet help me with grooming my dog?

 We are happy to help you with bathing your dog or cat, clipping its fur or trimming its nails if you are afraid of injuring your pet.
 For animals in which these procedures cause stress, fear or aggression, we can use a light anaesthetic with your agreement.

-Dog and cat grooming – why is it important?
+Dog grooming – why is it important?

 Grooming is an important part of animal hygiene.
 It removes loose hairs, dirt and possibly bits of plants like burs.
 Inadequately groomed fur can not only harbour fleas and parasites but can also lead to other serious diseases.

-What does dog and cat grooming consist of?
+What does dog grooming consist of?

 A bath is important now and again to remove major or dried-in dirt.
 This does not mean a classic bath in a full bathtub, however, but showering the body or certain parts of it such as the paws or anal area.
 You should use special animal washing products and shampoos of specific pH so as not to damage the fur and skin.
-Cats are so clean that they usually do not need a bath.

 Brushing and combing not only untangle the hair, but thorough brushing also acts as a massage that promotes the circulation and wakes up the immune system.
 Not all dogs and cats have to be brushed.
 The need for this depends on the length and texture of the coat.